Thomas Jefferson: Election of 1800

-Jefferson contended for president once more against Adams in 1800.
-Adams's campaign was weakened by unpopular taxes and vicious Federalist infighting over his actions in the Quasi-War.
-Democratic-Republicans pointed to the Alien and Sedition Acts and accused the Federalists of being secret pro-Britain monarchists, while Federalists charged that Jefferson was a godless libertine beholden to the French.
-Historian Joyce Appleby said the election was "one of the most acrimonious in the annals of American history".
+Jefferson ran for president against John Adams again in 1800.
+Adams' campaign was weakened by unpopular taxes and vicious Federalist infighting over his actions in the Quasi-War.
+Democratic-Republicans pointed to the Alien and Sedition Acts and accused the Federalists of being secret pro-Britain monarchists.
+Federalists, in turn, charged that Jefferson was a godless libertine beholden to the French.
+UCLA history professor Joyce Appleby described the 1800 presidential election as "one of the most acrimonious in the annals of American history".

-The Democratic-Republicans ultimately won more electoral college votes, due in part to the electors that resulted from the addition of three-fifths of the South's slaves to the population calculation.
-Jefferson and his vice-presidential candidate Aaron Burr unexpectedly received an equal total.
-Because of the tie, the election was decided by the Federalist-dominated House of Representatives.
+The Democratic-Republicans ultimately won more electoral college votes, due in part to the electors that resulted from the addition of three-fifths of the South's slaves to the population calculation under the Three-Fifths Compromise.
+Jefferson and his vice presidential candidate Aaron Burr unexpectedly received an equal total.
+Because of the tie, the election was decided by the Federalist-dominated U.S. House of Representatives.
 Hamilton lobbied Federalist representatives on Jefferson's behalf, believing him a lesser political evil than Burr.
 On February 17, 1801, after thirty-six ballots, the House elected Jefferson president and Burr vice president.
-Jefferson became the second incumbent vice president to be elected president.

-The win was marked by Democratic-Republican celebrations throughout the country.
-Some of Jefferson's opponents argued that he owed his victory over Adams to the South's inflated number of electors, due to the counting slaves under the Three-Fifths Compromise.
-Others alleged that Jefferson secured James Asheton Bayard's tie-breaking electoral vote by guaranteeing the retention of various Federalist posts in the government.
+The win led to Democratic-Republican celebrations throughout the country.
+Some of Jefferson's opponents argued that he owed his victory to the South's inflated number of electors.
+Others alleged that Jefferson secured James Asheton Bayard's tie-breaking electoral vote by promising to retain various Federalist posts in the government.
 Jefferson disputed the allegation, and the historical record is inconclusive.

 The transition proceeded smoothly, marking a watershed in American history.
-As historian Gordon S. Wood writes, "it was one of the first popular elections in modern history that resulted in the peaceful transfer of power from one 'party' to another."
+Historian Gordon S. Wood writes that, "it was one of the first popular elections in modern history that resulted in the peaceful transfer of power from one 'party' to another."